givingjar/blog.givingjar.org/_posts/2016-10-12-charity-spotlight-nottinghame-nature-nook.md

 Nature has a lot of therapeutic qualities that are easy to miss or forget and Cheryl would love to see the human side of the nonprofit grow.

-More outdoor enclosures would allow visitors to learn about wildlife, experience the outdoors, and heal with the animals in their natural surroundings.
+More outdoor enclosures would allow visitors to learn about wildlife, experience sanctuary in the outdoors, and heal with the animals in their natural surroundings.

 ![][7]